-Actor Suniel Shetty Invests in Vieroots
+Actor Suniel Shetty invests in Vieroots

+Booming Wellness Sector The wellness sector has been booming since 2018 as alternative therapies and measures are being deduced to shield Indians from mass sickness hazards.

-As per a recent study by Stanford Research Institute International, the global wellness industry represents a market of nearly US$ 2 trillion as opposed to the Indian Wellness Industry, which is a US$ 9.8 billion market; accounting therefore, 2% of the global wellness industry.
+As per a recent study by Stanford Research Institute International, the global wellness industry represents a market of nearly USD 2 trillion as opposed to the Indian Wellness Industry, which is a USD 9.8 billion market; accounting, therefore, 2 per cent of the global wellness industry.
 Securing a sustainable future and boosting health, the Indian wellness industry is looking to reach new heights of success.
-Speaking about the stake sale, Sajeev Nair, Chairman & Chief Mentor, Vieroots, said, “We are thrilled to welcome Mr. Suniel Shetty on board to drive the Live Long and Grow Young Movement which is a critical juncture for the Wellness industry.
+"We are thrilled to welcome Suniel Shetty on board to drive the Live Long and Grow Young Movement which is a critical juncture for the Wellness industry.
 We feel that the market has huge prospects to get bigger amidst the looming health uncertainties.
-Co-morbidity causing lifestyle diseases and pandemics tell us to place more emphasis on disease prevention, and enhance the community’s herd immunity.”
-Speaking about the partnership, Suniel Shetty said, “Vieroots sees a world where people live long, healthy, fulfilling lives by taking charge of their own bodies and minds.
-They offer a happy synergy between modern sciences; technology and age-old wellness concepts thereby bring forth innovations long awaited in the wellness industry.
+Co-morbidity causing lifestyle diseases and pandemics tell us to place more emphasis on disease prevention, and enhance the community's herd immunity," said Sajeev Nair, Chairman & Chief Mentor, Vieroots, while speaking about the stake sale.

+"Vieroots sees a world where people live long, healthy, fulfilling lives by taking charge of their own bodies and minds.
+They offer a happy synergy between modern sciences; technology and age-old wellness concepts thereby bring forth innovations long-awaited in the wellness industry.
 Their key brand element is the continuum which depicts the regeneration and regression of life.
-I am positive that my association with the brand will boost its prospects."
-PWR PWR
+I am positive that my association with the brand will boost its prospects," said Suniel Shetty, while speaking about the partnership.
+This story is provided by BusinessWire India.
+ANI will not be responsible in any way for the content of this article.
+(ANI/BusinessWire India)

 ALSO READ